About Our School

 - Children come from public and private schools in Rhode Island and Massachusetts.

-- Enrollment of up to 60 children in six classrooms with 6-8 students per class in Lower School and up to 10 students per class in Middle School.
+- Enrollment of up to 75 children in eight classrooms with no more than 9 students per class in Lower School and up to 11 students per class in Middle School.

 - Low teacher-student ratio.

-- Read The Wolf School Fact Sheet and our Wolf School Brochure to learn more
+- Read the Wolf School Viewbook to learn more